demisto/content/Packs/Venafi/Integrations/integration-Venafi_README.md

-Manage certificates using Venafi
+Retrieves information about certificates stored in Venafi.

-This integration was integrated and tested with version 20.3.2.5263 of Venafi
+This integration was integrated and tested with version 20.3.2.5263 of Venafi.

 ## Configure Venafi on Cortex XSOAR